Richard W. Stanek

 Richard W. "Rich" Stanek (born February 2, 1962) is an American politician and former law enforcement officer who served as the sheriff of the Hennepin County Sheriff's Office from 2007 to 2019.

 Prior to serving as sheriff, Stanek served from 1986 to 2006 as a police officer in Minneapolis, Minnesota.
 Stanek served from 1995 to 2003 in the Minnesota House of Representatives.
 He also served from 2003 to 2004 as Commissioner of the Minnesota Department of Public Safety under then-Governor of Minnesota Tim Pawlenty.
 In 2018, he lost his close bid for re-election as Hennepin County sheriff to newcomer David Hutchinson by just over 2,000 votes.

-Stanek is a candidate for the Republican Party's nomination for governor of Minnesota in the 2022 election.
+Stanek was a candidate for the Republican Party's nomination for governor of Minnesota in the 2022 election.

 Early life and education

 Stanek was born in Minneapolis, Minnesota.
 He earned a Bachelor of Arts degree in criminal justice from the University of Minnesota and a Master of Public Administration from Hamline University.